darrylrusli/road-accident-analytic/README.md

 −	Recommended solutions based on insights

 Key Achievement: From the finding, the fatal severity rate for the bike rider is very high on the single carriage highway which happen between 2021 to 2022.
-Therefore, it is highly suggested the government must prioritise on reduce the accident rate on bike rider.
+This led into road accident reduction with better compliance with Road Regulation from cyclist.